Metacognition - Strategies, Skills And Metacognitive Knowledge

 metacognition

-• What was easiest for me to learn this week, and why?
+• What was the easiest one to learn?

 2. KWL Charts